Siftah/get_iplayer/installation.md

     This example installs Perl 5.16 (perl5_16 variant).
 If you wish to install the default version (currently 5.12), omit "+perl5_16".

-2. Install required LWP module:

-    `$ sudo port install p5-libwww-perl`

-3. Install suggested Perl modules:
+2. Install Perl modules:

-    `$ sudo port install p5-xml-simple p5-mp3-tag p5-mp3-info`
+    `$ sudo port install p5-libwww-perl p5-xml-simple p5-mp3-tag p5-mp3-info`

-4. The optional Perl modules to support secure email are not packaged in  MacPorts.
+3. The Perl modules to support secure email are not packaged in  MacPorts.
 However, they can be installed with a [CPAN](http://www.cpan.org) client into the MacPorts Perl library:

     `$ sudo cpan Net::SMTP::SSL Authen::SASL Net::SMTP::TLS::ButMaintained`